Articles on: Process Workflow

 URL-ENCODED

-If your service requires sending data as url-encoded, select the x-www-form-urlencoded option in the Input Parameters tab.
-Then you can add the parameter - value pair
+If your service requires data to be sent as url-encoded, select the x-www-form-urlencoded option within the Input Parameters tab.
+Then you can add the parameter - value pair.

-In the Output tab you should indicate the parameter you want to access, and in the right column the form field where you want to insert that value.
+After choosing this option, you must indicate the name of the JSON response parameter you wish to access, and in the right column, the form field where you want to insert that value.

 {